 Traveling to the Galapagos Islands cannot really be considered a vacation per se.
-A vacation typically implies spending long hours under the sun and enjoying some lazy time in the hotel lounge.
+A vacation typically implies a book on the beach or a leisurely brunch.
 If you want rest, pick another destination – the Galapagos is all about active adventure.
 There’s simply too much to see and do around here.
 Hiking up volcanoes, mountain biking across the landscape, patiently observing wildlife, snorkeling and scuba diving in the diverse underwater marine life.
 And so, so much more.

 Needless to say, all these physical activities you will want to undertake can be demanding for some.
 You don’t want to end up with sore muscles on your first day, do you?
 Whether you like to hear it or not, an adventure trip to the Galapagos comes with some physical strings attached.
 If your everyday life is mostly sedentary, before you leave for the Galapagos you’ll want to spend some time stretching your muscles.
 Jogging, swimming, cycling, yoga, the gym – have your pick.
 There’s plenty of physical activity that can get you into shape for facing the physical demands of the Galapagos.